 Aleksandar Gatalica is represented in more than twenty anthologies of Serbian short stories translated into foreign languages, contributes to numerous foreign magazines and writes determinants for entries on contemporary Serbian literature in several foreign encyclopaedias.

-So far he has performed the following duties professionally: editor of pages on world literature (Danas daily), editor of Blic knjiga (literary supplement), editor of Serbian PEN Centre editions, assistant art director of Madlenianum Opera and Theatre.
-Presently, Gatalica hold the position of the Editor in National Broadcast Network Serbia.
+So far he has performed the following duties professionally: editor of pages on world literature (Danas daily), editor of Blic knjiga (literary supplement), editor of Serbian PEN Centre editions, assistant art director of Madlenianum Opera and Theatre, editor in National Broadcast Network Serbia.
+Presently, Gatalica hold the position of the General manager of Foundation of National Library of Serbia.